noave/uberspace-manual/source/lang-php.rst

 =========

 * If you want to debug your PHP application, the :ref:`errorlog <web-logs-error>` is a good place to start.
-* Make sure your application is compatible with the :ref:`selected PHP version <php-change-version>`.
+* Make sure your application is compatible with the :ref:`selected PHP version <lang-php-changeversion>`.